karthik1126/Angular-One/README.md

 7. ngAfterViewChecked
     - Called everytime a view (child views) are checked.

 ## use renderer instead of directly manipulating DOM using the elementRef.
 This is because angular can be run in environments other than browser where DOM might not be accessible.

+## add service in providers in the @Component if you want to create individual instances of the service for that perticualr component.
+Else below is how it is
+1. at module level : single instance of the service accross the entire application (including components, directives, services)
+2. at app.component level : single instance of the service for app component and all the child components (including components, directives, services).
+3. at other component level : new instance of the service for every component in which service is declared in providers.

+## you need to add @Injectable for the service where other service needs to get injected.